kaushiksoni10/locationtagger/README.md

 `['Ellsworth', 'Red Wing', 'Blue Earth', 'Chippewa Falls', 'Menomonie']`

 \
-Apart from above places extracted from the text, we can also find the countries where these extracted `cities`, `regions` belong to like below,
+Apart from above places extracted from the text, we can also find the countries where these extracted `cities`, `regions` belong to,

 ```python
 entities.country_regions